-All international applicants (freshmen and transfer) whose native language is not English must submit a TOEFL score.
-International freshmen applicants with minimum scores of 600 on SAT Critical Reading or 27 on ACT English are exempt from taking the TOEFL.
-The TOEFL must have been taken within the past two years from application date.
+All first-year and transfer international applicants whose native language is not English must submit a TOEFL, IELTS or PTE Academic score.
+International first-year applicants with minimum scores of 600 on the SAT Critical Reading or 27 on the ACT English are exempt from taking the TOEFL, IELTS or PTE Academic.
+Scores should be recent, earned within two years of your application date.

 For those who do not demonstrate English proficiency, USC requires the International Student Exam (ISE) upon admission and prior to registration.
-The results on the ISE determine whether or not a student must enroll in intensive language courses at USC.
+The results on the ISE determine whether or not a student must enroll in English language courses at the American Language Institute (ALI) at USC.